joshbegley/nyt-latest/README.md

 `Sam Ezersky’s themeless Saturday grid will get you going.`\
 https://nytimes.com/2024/08/30/crosswords/daily-puzzle-2024-08-31.html

-**Freddie Freeman returns to the Dodgers lineup with his finger still broken, but mind reset**\
+**Freddie Freeman returns to Dodgers' lineup with his finger still broken, but mind reset**\
-`Freeman hit a two-run home run in his first at-bat on Friday after missing three games.`\
+`Freeman hit a two-run home run in his first at-bat Friday after missing three games.`\
 https://nytimes.com/athletic/5735393/2024/08/30/freddie-freeman-broken-finger-dodgers-lineup/

 **Arteta turned Sterling into a penalty-box threat - he can do it again at Arsenal**\